scryfall/google-sheets/README.md

 1. Open your sheet and go to **Extensions &rarr; Apps Scripts**
 1. Paste the contents of your clipboard into the script editor, then hit Save.
 (Nothing special will happen.
 You do not need to hit Deploy.)
 1. You're done!
 The `=SCRYFALL()` function should now be available on your spreadsheet.
 1. Return to your spreadsheet.
-Pick any cell and start typing `=SCRYFALL` and.
+Pick any cell, focus the formula bar up to, and start typing `=SCRYFALL`.
 Its autocomplete should begin showing up.

 # Usage